Shareholder Protection Insurance Guide

 What Is Shareholder Protection Insurance?

-Shareholder protection provides shareholders in a business with the funds to purchase one another’s shareholding should they be unable to work again due to death, injury, or illness.
-It is a life insurance-based protection that is flexible enough to include other elements such as terminal illness and critical illness cover.
+Shareholder protection provides business shareholders with the funds to purchase one another’s shareholding should one become unable to work again due to death, injury, or illness.

 How Does Shareholder Insurance Work?

-Shareholder protection pays out a financial amount if the covered shareholder should die or is diagnosed with a critical or terminal illness.
-The lump-sum enables the other shareholders to buy the shares of the shareholder.
-Calculations are based on different factors to decide upon the level of premium required.
-An insurer will look at the policyholder’s age if they have underlying medical problems and if they lead a higher-risk lifestyle.
+Shareholder protection pays out a financial amount if the covered shareholder dies or is diagnosed with a critical or terminal illness.
+The lump sum enables the other shareholders to purchase the shares of the deceased shareholder.

 Does Our Business Need Shareholder Protection?